zoominlive/lesson_planning/replit.md

 Key data models include Users, Milestones, Materials, Activities, Lesson Plans, Scheduled Activities, and Settings (Locations, Rooms, Categories, Age Groups).
 All relevant entities require `tenantId` and `locationId` for data isolation, except for `Locations` which only requires `tenantId`.

 ## Authentication and Authorization
-The system uses a JWT-based multi-tenant authentication system with location-based authorization.
+The system uses a JWT-based multi-tenant authentication system with location-based authorization and Role-Based Access Control (RBAC).
 JWT tokens include `tenantId`, user details, role, and authorized locations.
 Server-side validation of location access is enforced on all API endpoints.
 Tokens are passed via query parameters or postMessage for iframe communication.

+The RBAC system allows organizations to:
+- Configure which roles require approval for specific actions
+- Set auto-approval for certain roles
+- Customize permission workflows through a visual interface in Settings
+- Track approval history with submission and review metadata
+- Define permissions at resource and action level (e.g., lesson_plan.submit, activity.create)

 ## File Upload and Media Management
 Activity and instruction images are stored locally in the `public/activity-images/` directory.
 They are served via a dedicated API endpoint (`/api/activities/images/:filename`) handled by an `ActivityStorageService`.
 Cloud storage solutions like Google Cloud Storage or AWS S3 are integrated with Uppy for general file uploads but are NOT used for activity images.